Ludevit/dotconfig/README.md

-### These are my personal config files on Linux and other UNIX-like systems.
+# These are my personal config files on Linux and other UNIX-like systems.

+Install script is written in POSIX /sh so it should be comaptible with all UNIX and UNIX-like systems.

 - Changes